TOM WEST – The Man Who Wrote His Western Stories In Gunsmoke

 Some of his earliest hardcovers from Dutton — including MEDDLING MAVERICK, BUSHWHACK BASIN and SPECTRE SPREAD — appeared in Hillman Publication Western Pulp Magazine Digest format as full length novels.

-Before he became an almost ACE exclusive author, he had works reprinted as paperbacks by Pocket Books, Prestige Books, Pyramid Books, Magnum Books and Lancer Books.
+Before he became an almost exclusive ACE author, he had works reprinted as paperbacks by Pocket Books, Prestige Books, Pyramid Books, Magnum Books and Lancer Books.
 The last Tom West published novel was HARD TRAIL TO SANTA FE, from Kensington Publishing’s Zebra Books paperback imprint in 1980.

 Tom West’s stories were also published in England, Canada and Australia.
-And, in translation, Mexico, Denmark, Germany, Spain, Portugal, Argentina.
+And, in translation, Mexico, Denmark, France, Germany, Spain, Portugal, Argentina.
 His books were sold throughout Europe.

 tom-west-le-ranch-mauditFrom the early 60’s to 1977 the Librairie des Champs Elysées, Paris, published 18 of Tom’s titles, such as RATTLESNAKE RANGE (as L’OR DU CIRCLE C), LOBO LAWMAN (as LE JUSTICIER DU RIO GRANDE) and LOST LOOT OF KITTYCAT RANCH (as LE RANCH MAUDIT — “The Cursed Ranch”).